Aortic Valve Disease Screening from PPG via Physiology-Guided Self-Supervised Learning: RESULTS

-To further validate this finding under more controlled conditions, we conducted a survival analysis experiment based on Propensity Score Matching.
-We precisely matched each case in the massive cohort with control individuals, strictly controlling for eight key physiological indicators including age, sex, systolic blood pressure, diastolic blood pressure, heart rate, BMI, history of diabetes, and history of cardiovascular disease covering high blood pressure, thereby ensuring a Standardized Mean Difference (SMD) $< 0.1$.
-This design intentionally eliminated inter-group differences in traditional risk factors, forcing the model to rely solely on subtle morphological cues embedded in the PPG waveform for discrimination, thereby constituting an extreme stress test for the model's feature extraction capabilities.
+To further validate this finding under more controlled conditions, we conducted a survival analysis in a propensity-score balanced cohort.
+We precisely matched each incident case with control individuals using propensity scores estimated from demographic characteristics, arterial stiffness, and major cardiovascular comorbidities, thereby ensuring a Standardized Mean Difference (SMD) below 0.1 across all matched covariates.
+This design reduced measured baseline differences in traditional clinical risk factors and enabled evaluation of waveform-based risk stratification under a more balanced physiological setting.

-In this highly balanced cohort (AS group $n=6,786$; AR group $n=3,527$), Kaplan-Meier event-free survival curves revealed a significant and monotonic dose-response gradient between model-predicted probabilities and long-term incidence risk.
-Notably, as we employed a landmark analysis design with a one-year observation window to exclude potential subclinical prevalent cases, no events were recorded within the first 365 days of follow-up.
-Following this landmark period, for aortic stenosis (Figure~\ref{fig:survival_analysis}A), the survival trajectories of the four risk quartiles (Q1--Q4) showed clear stepwise separation.
-Cox proportional hazards regression analysis indicated that individuals classified into the highest risk group (Q4) had a long-term incidence risk 2.31 times that of the lowest risk group (Q1) (95\% CI: 1.98--2.70, $p<0.0001$).
-This implies that even with perfectly matched baseline physiological characteristics, the unique hemodynamic fingerprints in the PPG waveform can independently identify high-risk individuals.
-For aortic regurgitation, which involves more complex pathological mechanisms (Figure~\ref{fig:survival_analysis}B), the model also demonstrated robust stratification capability, with a Hazard Ratio (HR) of 2.02 for the Q4 group relative to Q1 (95\% CI: 1.63--2.50, $p<0.0001$), confirming the long-term prognostic significance of the model's capture of diastolic regurgitation load.
+In this highly balanced cohort (AS group $n=7,815$; AR group $n=5,715$), Kaplan-Meier event-free survival curves revealed a significant and monotonic dose-response gradient between model-predicted probabilities and long-term incidence risk.
+Events occurring within the first year after PPG acquisition were excluded to reduce potential contamination from clinically unrecognized prevalent disease at baseline.
+Following this landmark period, for AS (Figure~\ref{fig:survival_analysis}a), the survival trajectories of the four risk quartiles (Q1--Q4) showed clear stepwise separation.
+Cox proportional hazards regression analysis indicated that individuals classified into the highest risk group (Q4) had a long-term incidence risk 2.03 times that of the lowest risk group (Q1) (95\% CI: 1.76--2.35, $p<0.0001$).
+This finding suggests that model-derived waveform representations remained associated with future clinically recognized AS events even after extensive balancing of measured physiological and clinical characteristics.
+For AR, which involves more complex pathological mechanisms (Figure~\ref{fig:survival_analysis}b), the model also demonstrated robust stratification capability, with a Hazard Ratio of 2.01 for the Q4 group relative to Q1 (95\% CI: 1.70--2.38, $p<0.0001$), supporting the presence of a longitudinal association between model-derived risk scores and future clinically recognized AR events.